-Using SSL (or even better TLS) encryption should be a requirement and priority.
-HTTPS can properly protect vulnerable and exploitable information like social security numbers, credit and debit card numbers, and login information for team members and users alike.
+Using SSL (or even better TLS) encryption should be a requirement and priority in web application protection.
+HTTPS can properly protect vulnerable and exploitable information like social security numbers, credit, and debit card numbers, and login information for team members and users alike.

-With HTTPS, information that is put into a web app is encrypted so that it’s essentially a useless endeavour for hackers to try and intercept the information.
+With HTTPS, information that is put into a web app is encrypted so that it’s essentially a useless endeavor for hackers to try and intercept the information.

 Read more about HTTPS certificate here: Why HTTPS is important?